The Snug

 Counselling Sessions

-Normally I would advise that these take place once a week on the same day at the same time.
+Normally I would advise that these take place once a week on the same day at the same time if possible.
 The reason for this is that it lowers the stress around attending therapy, creates often much needed stability and trust, and gives you more energy and attention for what really matters.
 However, I understand that this may not always be possible with work often coming in at the last minute and long unpredictable hours, so I am happy to be more flexible.

 Contact The Snug